unidoc/unidoc.github.io/_includes/news/launching-unidoc.md

 to shell out and calling external APIs.
 As a result we have been developing a library in the background and are pleased to announce that our baby has been born and is ready for the prime time.
 FoxyUtils.com has been updated to entirely use the new library for the following services:

  * MergePDF
  * SplitPDF
  * ProtectPDF
  * UnlockPDF

+[UniDoc](http://unidoc.io) is starting out as a PDF toolkit, but will be expanding to a general document processing libraries with support to read and write PDF, Doc, DocX and more formats.
+Contribution from the community is crucial to help us achieve our goal.

 We have big plans to improve it to support a lot for functionality: